 The Museum purchased 180 locally-acquired artifacts from the personal collection of Al Dreyer (Lillooet, BC) in 2016.
-In 2017, the Reg Beck Collection (Williams Lake, BC) was gratefully acquired, bringing the total artifacts, archives, and library to over 1300 items.
+In 2017, the Reg Beck Collection (Williams Lake, BC) was gratefully acquired.
+Now the collection is comprised of over 1600 artifacts, archives, and library books.

 The collection includes artifacts and archives which promote the Museum’s mission of encouraging greater interest in, and understanding of, the experiences, hardships, and contributions made in BC’s Interior by thousands of Chinese miners, railway workers, merchants, and farmers.